Healthdirect Free Australian health advice you can count on.

 • When might I feel better?

-It is vital that you understand what your doctor tells you.
-If there is something you do not understand, be sure to speak up.
-Doctors are very happy to explain things again.
+If there is something you do not understand, be sure to speak up and ask your doctor to explain it again.

-It is best to ask upfront how much the visit will cost you.
-If you aren’t eligible for Medicare, you will pay the full cost.
-If you are eligible, then Medicare covers some or all of the cost.
+It is best to ask your doctor or reception staff how much the visit will cost — ask them about costs when you make the appointment.
+If you are eligible for Medicare, some or all of the cost will be covered.

-Your doctor can also refer you to services by psychologists, social workers and occupational therapists.
-Medicare rebates are available for people who have been diagnosed with a mental health disorder and have a mental health care plan.
-These rebates include up to 20 individual (until 31 December 2022) and 10 group therapy sessions.
+Your doctor can also refer you to other mental health professionals such as psychologists, social workers and occupational therapists.
+Medicare rebates are available for people who have been diagnosed with a mental health disorder and have a mental health treatment plan.
+These rebates include up to 10 individual and 10 group therapy sessions per year.

 Learn more here about the development and quality assurance of healthdirect content.